preaudc/spark-maven-parent/docs/index.md

 </dependency>
 ```

-- Do not declare version of spark-testing-base dependency (it is already defined in sparkMavenParent):
+### Do not declare version of spark-testing-base dependency (it is already defined in sparkMavenParent)

 ```xml
 <dependency>